Libuše Niklová

 News

-Libuše Niklová’s work is increasingly admired and sought after by collectors and museums all over the world.
-In the Czech Republic, she becomes an unshakable legend of design, whose work amazes all generations.
-Her toys have been produced for almost 70 years.
-Her work becomes a national treasure.
-And that’s why we decided to preserve her legacy for future generations.
+Libuše Niklová’s work is increasingly admired and sought after by collectors and museums around the world.
+In our country, she has become an unshakable legend of design, whose work has amazed all generations.
+Her toys have been in production for almost 70 years.
+Her work is becoming a national treasure.
+And that’s why we’ve decided to preserve her legacy for future generations.
 We have the largest collection of Libuše Niklová’s work and we want her work to be admired publicly.
-Therefore, follow us regularly for information about interesting news, new exhibitions, and other projects.
+So keep checking back regularly for information about interesting news, new exhibitions and other projects.

-An article about Líba the tomcat and our exhibition on Novinky.cz
+100+1 magazine published an article about Líba the tomcat

 Current notable exhibitions